dgaydukov/cert-aws/sa/files/sa.md

 DynamoDB vs s3:
 * if you need low-latency and you data size less then 400KB use dynamoDB, cause on average it faster
-* if your data is more then 400KB, or latency is no issue, you can store data in s3
+* if your data is more then 400KB, or latency is no issue, you can store data in s3 Point-in-time recovery - dynamoDB will maintain incremental backup for last 35 days, and in case of accidental write/delete you can recover your db to any point.
+With this you can restore table to any selected date and time (day:hour:minute:second) to a new table.
+All table settings restored from table at that time (if your WCU is 50, but 2 weeks ago was 500, if you restore table from that time, now your WCU would be 500)
+Cross-region restore - you can recover point-in-time table to another region.
+Security:
+* data-in-rest encryption supported for both dynamoDB & DAX
+* data-in-transit encryption supported by HTTPS protocol.
+You can enable vpc endpoint to access dynamoDB from inside VPC only

 ###### RedShift
 Database vs Data Warehouse:
 * relational db (single source) - OLTP (Online Transaction Processing) - store current transactions and quick access to them
-* warehouse (multiple sources)) - OLAP (Online Analytical Processing) - store large quantities of historical data Redshift support both JDBC (Jave Database Connectivity) and ODBC (Open Database Connectivity):
+* warehouse (multiple sources) - OLAP (Online Analytical Processing) - store large quantities of historical data Redshift support both:
-* odbc - introduced by Microsoft in 1992, platform dependent - only for windows, procedural as most of the code in C/C++
+* ODBC (Open Database Connectivity) - introduced by Microsoft in 1992, platform dependent - only for windows, procedural as most of the code in C/C++
-* jdbc - introduced by SUN in 1997, platform-independent, purely object-oriented type driver RedShift - relational (based on industry-standard PostgreSQL) data warehouse, fully-managed, petabyte-scale, massively parallel.
+* JDBC (Java Database Connectivity) - introduced by SUN in 1997, platform-independent, purely object-oriented driver RedShift - relational (based on industry-standard PostgreSQL) data warehouse, fully-managed, petabyte-scale, massively parallel.
 It delivers fast query and I/O performance for virtually any size dataset by using columnar storage technology while parallelizing and distributing queries across multiple nodes.
-It's fully transactional but implements only serializable isolation level.
+It's fully transactional but implements only serializable isolation level (just like dynamoDB).
 So if you have big workflow that do lot's of modification, wrap it into transaction, cause otherwise redshift will use new transaction for every change.
 Columnar storage more faster for aggregation operations.
-If you need to do sum/average in row storage you have to scan all pages to get result it's a lot of IO, but with columnar you get single IO to get whole column.
+If you need to do sum/average in row storage you have to scan all pages to get result, it's a lot of IO, but with columnar you get single IO to get whole column.
-Zone maps - in-memory data structures that store column's min/max value, so when you make query it's checked can data possibly be in this block, if not block is not scanned.
+Zone maps - in-memory data structures that store column's min/max value, so when you make query, it checks can data possibly be in this block, if not block is not scanned.
 Column data persisted to 1MB immutable blocks.
 Data sorting used to optimize zone maps, columns that you use for filtering should have low cardinality.
 So if you have column with high cardinality (timestamp with millisec) there is no point to add such column to sort key, it won't improve performance.
 Redshift only supports Single-AZ deployments.
 It uses MPP (Massively Parallel Processing) by automatically distribute data/query load across all nodes.
 Single-node can be used to quickly set up cluster and grow later.
-Multi-node requires leader (who gets client connection and queries) and a few compute nodes, that actually execute load.
-Cluster - consist of leader node (take the query) + 1 or more compute nodes (execute query in parallel).
+Multi-node cluster requires leader (who gets client connection and queries) 1 or more compute nodes (execute query in parallel).
 Compute node consists of node slices (depending on type of node there can be 2/16/32 slices within single node), they are kind of virtual compute node, and these slices actually do computational work.
 WLM (Workload Management) - queue to prioritize queries.
 Each query assigned to queue, and based on queue priority - executed (for example fast-running queries would be run before long-running queries)
 SQA (Short query acceleration) - when query in queue, redshift determine that this query will run short time, and put it into beginning of queue, so it would be executed first.